tuananh/aws-the-yaml-way/README.md

 Why not :)
 ## How?

-- For (1), there's AWS Controllers for Kubernetes (ACK) or maybe [Crossplane](https://crossplane.io/)
+- For (1), there's [AWS Controllers for Kubernetes](https://aws.amazon.com/blogs/containers/aws-controllers-for-kubernetes-ack/) (ACK) or maybe [Crossplane](https://crossplane.io/)
 - For (2), it's quite straight forward.
+If we can express AWS resources using Kubernetes CRDs, then it's done.
-- For (3), I'm thinking Kyverno or OpenPolicyAgent.
+- For (3), I'm thinking [Kyverno](https://kyverno.io/) or [OpenPolicyAgent](https://www.openpolicyagent.org).

 ## Let's do it

 ### Setup the env

 I will skip the part where you setup AWS CLI and an EKS cluster Suppose that is all set and done.
 If not, follow the brief instructions below to setup a new EKS cluster.
-The easiest way IMO is to use `eksctl` from Weaveworks.
+The easiest way IMO is to use [eksctl](https://eksctl.io/) from Weaveworks.

 ```sh
 aws ec2 create-key-pair --region ap-southeast-1 --key-name my-yaml-eks-key